palisades-lakes/multimethod-experiments/docs/benchmarks.md

-# Multimethod benchmark results
+# multimethod benchmarks

 A benchmark for multimethods (or anything else) only matters to you if the pattern of use it embodies is similar to yours.
+There's only one benchmark so far, and it naturally reflects my interests.
+I'd like to add benchmarks the better reflect other domains, and would appreciate help in that direction.

 The amount of method lookup overhead you can tolerate depends on the cost of the operation.